 U of I Sustainability, Energy, and Environment Courses

-Across the University of Illinois Urbana-Champaign campus, more than 470 courses are offered each year that touch on sustainability, energy conservation and environmentalism.
+Across the University of Illinois Urbana-Champaign campus, hundreds courses are offered each year that touch on sustainability, energy conservation and environmentalism.

 If you are interested in a more comprehensive search of departments and courses, click here.